-Undergraduate Department Approval Date(s): January 24, 2011, March 13, 2017, February 11, 2020
+Undergraduate Department Approval Date(s): January 24, 2011, March 13, 2017, February 11, 2020, June 28, 2021

-The Undergraduate Nursing Department Uniform for Clinical Areas is a follows:
+The Undergraduate Nursing Department Uniform for Clinical Areas is as follows:

-- 1. All students will wear a scrub uniform that is embroidered with the UCCS Helen and Arthur E. Johnson Beth El College of Nursing and Health Sciences logo.
-Official logo available at AAA Uniforms only. - 2.
-Students need to purchase two sets of Cherokee scrubs with the following item numbers: - 3.
-Women: - a.
-Tops: Cherokee 4801, 4876 only (or 4824 if under 5'2"), White only for all styles, all tops embroidered with Beth-El Logo. - b.
-Pants: Cherokee 4200, or (4005 for xxs size under 5'2").
-Black only for all styles.
-Other brand straight leg scrub pants may be worn, but no wide leg styles or jogger styles are allowed and only black is allowed.
-Maternity option is Cherokee WW220 in black. - c.
-Jacket: (optional) Cherokee 4350, white with Beth-El Logo.
-Same coat received at White Coat Ceremony. - 4.
-Men: - a.
-Tops: Cherokee 4876, white only, embroidered with Beth-El Logo. - b.
-Pants: Cherokee 4000, black only.
-Other brand straight leg scrub pants may be worn, but no wide leg styles or jogger styles are allowed and only black is allowed. - c.
-Jacket: (optional) Cherokee WW360, white with Beth-El Logo.
-Same coat received at White Coat Ceremony. - 5.
-Uniforms can be purchased from AAA Uniforms or from the Cherokee Website. - 6.
-Uniforms must be the appropriate size, neat, clean, in good condition, and acceptable. - 7.
-Undergarments must be worn, should not be visible and should be completely covered by the uniform. - 8.
-A plain white scrub jacket may be worn with the uniform in accordance with hospital policy and must also be embroidered with UCCS Helen and Arthur E. Johnson Beth El College of Nursing and Health Sciences logo. - 9.
-All students will wear the UCCS Johnson/Beth-El Photo ID which will be affixed to the upper left front of the uniform. - 10.
+- 1. All students will wear a scrub uniform that is embroidered with the UCCS Helen and Arthur E. Johnson Beth El College of Nursing and Health Sciences logo. - 2.
+Students will purchase uniforms from Life-Threads after they have had the chance to try them on the first week of the semester.
+Students can only wear the uniforms available on the Life-Threads Johnson Beth-El website. - 3.
+Uniforms must be the appropriate size, neat, clean, in good condition, and acceptable. - 4.
+Undergarments must be worn, should not be visible and should be completely covered by the uniform. - 5.
+A plain white scrub jacket may be worn with the uniform in accordance with hospital policy and must also be embroidered with UCCS Helen and Arthur E. Johnson Beth El College of Nursing and Health Sciences logo.
+This is the jacket which will be presented to students during the White Coat Ceremony and is also available for purchase from AAAUniforms. - 6.
+All students will wear the UCCS Johnson/Beth-El Photo ID which will be affixed to the upper left front of the uniform. - 7.
 Solid black shoes (without additional colors), including a black leather sport shoe, must be worn with uniforms.
-If clogs are worn they must be closed-back - 11.
+If clogs are worn, they must be closed-back. - 8.
 No open toed shoes are allowed in the clinical area.
-Solid black socks, stockings, or acceptable footwear may be worn with pants.

-- 12. Hair should be clean, professional in appearance, and in a natural occurring hair color.
-Hair should be worn back away from the face and secured so as to not interfere with professional duties.
-Beards and mustaches must be clean and neatly trimmed. - 13.
-Jewelry must not jeopardize or interfere with patient safety and must be discreetly worn. - 14.
+Solid black socks, stockings, or acceptable footwear may be worn with pants. - 9.
+Hair should be clean, professional in appearance, and in a natural occurring hair color.
+Hair should be worn back away from the face and secured to not interfere with professional duties.
+Beards and mustaches must be clean and neatly trimmed. - 10.
+Jewelry must not jeopardize or interfere with patient safety and must be discreetly worn. - 11.
 If the ears are pierced, only one pair of small post earrings which do not cover the ear lobe is permitted.
 Facial jewelry such as nose rings/studs or tongue rings/studs are not permitted.
-Other jewelry permitted include wedding rings, watches, and class rings. - 15.
-The full black and white uniform is required for all hospital visits, including going to the hospital to pick up patient assignments unless otherwise stated in the course syllabus - 16.
-Student will be allowed to wear Pro Packs/Nurse Packs in the clinical setting in the color of their choice. - 17.
+Other jewelry permitted include wedding rings, watches, and class rings. - 12.
+The full black and white uniform is required for all hospital visits, including going to the hospital to pick up patient assignments unless otherwise stated in the course syllabus - 13.
+Student will be allowed to wear Pro Packs/Nurse Packs in the clinical setting in the color of their choice. - 14.
 Fingernails may be no longer than 1⁄4 inch above the fingertip.
 If nail polish is worn, it should only approximate skin color and should be un-chipped.
-Artificial nails may NOT be worn at any time. - 18.
-Perfume and gum chewing are not permitted in the clinical setting. - 19.
-Johnson/Beth-El student nametag or agency volunteer name tag must be worn at all times. - 20.
-Tattoos may not be visible in any clinical area. - 21.
+Artificial nails may NOT be worn at any time. - 15.
+Perfume and gum chewing are not permitted in the clinical setting.

+- 16. Johnson/Beth-El student nametag or agency volunteer name tag must always be worn. - 17.
+Tattoos may not be visible in any clinical area. - 18.
 NO JEANS AT ANY CLINICAL SITE